After Rescue Care

 1. DON’T GIVE A DOG UNLIMITED AMOUNTS OF FOOD OR WATER

-2. IMMEDIATELY - TAKE YOUR DOG TO A VETERINARIAN or 24 HR CLINIC
+2. IMMEDIATELY – TAKE THE DOG TO A VETERINARIAN or 24 HR CLINIC

 - Number of days the dog was lost.

-- Dog's weight before it was lost - significant weight loss needs special attention.
+- Dog’s weight before it got lost – significant loss needs special attention.

 - If you gave the dog food or water, tell the doctor how much was consumed.

 The dog should have a complete physical and be checked for ticks, scratches, and wounds.
 Tests of blood, urine, and stools help detect intestinal parasites, bacterial diseases, and infections.
 Retest stools later.
 Dogs are often dehydrated and an IV will replace body fluids and replenish their system.
 To survive, dogs may drink stagnant or polluted water, and eat decayed food, or remains of wild animals.
 Scavenging can result in the ingestion of plastic, foil, and other foreign objects.
 Entire body systems can be severely weakened.
 If a dog’s health is fragile, ask if non-critical booster vaccines can be delayed, and if flea and tick products should be avoided until the dog’s system is back to normal.

 Monitor the dog’s health and advise your vet of any changes.
 Dogs are eager to please, even when ill, but need to rest and recuperate.
 Keep it calm and quiet and avoid stressful situations.
 Be patient – just because you’re ready to return to a normal routine, doesn’t mean your dog is.
 Finding food was a major issue and a dog may become protective of food.
 Until you determine this isn’t an issue, feed the dog in a separate room or at a different time from other pets.

 4. ASAP – CALL EVERYONE ON YOUR CONTACT LIST TO SAY “THANK YOU!”